Sosnick Chess Festival

 Elika Rosenbaum, Chair

-Elika Rosenbaum is the festival chair with a history of organizing events.
-She grew up playing chess.
+Elika Rosenbaum is the festival chair.
+She grew up playing chess and is thrilled to see its resurgence.

 John Langreck